 Historically, development of new RNG projects at landfills and livestock farms has been a significant part of our growth strategy.
 We plan to continue to develop new RNG projects at landfills and livestock farms to expand our project skillsets and capabilities, expand and complement our existing geographic markets, add experienced management and increase our product offerings.
 However, we may be unable to implement this growth strategy if we cannot identify suitable landfills and livestock farms on which to develop projects, reach agreements with landfill or livestock farm owners to develop RNG projects on acceptable terms or arrange required financing for new projects on acceptable terms.
-While the EPA has identified an additional 477 landfills as candidates for biogas projects, based on our industry experience and technical knowledge and analysis, after evaluating their currently available LFG collection systems and potential production capacities, we believe that approximately 25 of these sites are potentially economically viable as projects for acquisition and growth.
-In the future, additional candidate landfills may become economically viable as their growth increases LFG production and requires installation of LFG collection systems.
-However, the time and effort involved in attempting to identify suitable sites and development of new projects may divert members of our management from our operations.
+While the EPA has identified an additional 477 landfills and the U.S. Department of Agriculture has identified 2,704 industrial-size dairy farms as favorable candidates for biogas projects, we believe that the number of suitable sites for us is a small subset of these identified candidates based on the proximity of the site to a natural gas pipeline, size of the site and composition of the waste.
+In addition, the time and effort involved in attempting to identify suitable sites and development of new projects may divert members of our management from our operations.